-Abrosexuality is a term that refers to an individual whose sexuality is fluid and fluctuates between different sexualities.
+Abrosexuality refers to an individual whose sexuality is fluid and fluctuates between different sexualities.
 This can include changes in both sexual and romantic orientation.

 Sexuality refers to whom a person does or does not experience attraction toward.
 This attraction is typically sexual or romantic.
 Many different sexual orientations exist on a spectrum.
 People can identify with one or more orientations and may also find their sexuality changes.

 With abrosexuality, a person can identify with various sexualities over different periods.
 This means the group they experience either romantic or sexual attraction to can change from one timeframe to the next.
 An abrosexual person’s sexuality may change frequently over the course of hours, days, months, or years.
 Abrosexuality is also unique to each individual.